AllJoyn-Cordova/cordova-tv-alljoyn/README.md

 cordova-tv-alljoyn
 ===========================

 A sample Cordova application that can be used to control AllJoyn enabled TVs.
-The App uses the [Cordova AllJoyn plugin](https://github.com/stefangordon/Cordova-plugin-alljoyn).
+The App uses the [Cordova AllJoyn plugin](https://github.com/AllJoyn-Cordova/cordova-plugin-alljoyn).

 This app is in development.
 Currently being developed to work against an AllJoyn enabled LG TV.

 The app requires an AllJoyn router to be on the local network.
-The app is very basic currently and just tries to find the first device advertising the Volume interface.
-It then provides basic buttons to adjust the volume and reports related signals
+The app is very basic currently and just tries to find the first device advertising (via [About](https://allseenalliance.org/developers/learn/core/about-announcement/interface)) both the org.alljoyn.Control.Volume and the com.lg.Control.TV interface.
+When the app successfully joins an AllJoyn session with the TV it will initiate a method call to get the list of available inputs and display a list of them.
+If this is successful then the app will also ask for the currently selected input source and update the ui accordingly.
+Clicking an input in the list should change the selected input on the TV.
+There are also controls for changing the volume and channel on the TV.

 ## To Run
 ```sh